 Today, most hazards are turning into disasters simply because of the sheer extent of human communities in the world.
 We exist in almost every terrain, every environment on Earth.
 Consequently, even small scale hazards turn into major disasters affecting a significant number of humans and their property.

-The word “risk” is often thrown around when we talk about disasters.
-Risk, simply is the likelihood that an area (or section of population) will be affected by a hazard.
+Risk, is the likelihood/possibility that an area (or section of population) will be negatively affected by a hazard.
 It is the risk that ultimately controls the possibility of converting a hazard into a disaster.
+The word is often used to quantify the probability of a hazard turning into a disaster.

 Scientists have come up with a risk equation to quantify this-